L'Impasse du Temple Bed and Breakfast

 The 5 x 10 m salt water pool is surrounded with a large paved area.
 There is a heat pump which means the pool is useable from early May until late September.

-The pool liner and all filtration systems will be replaced as soon as possible (when work resumes after the shutdown)
+The pool liner and all filtration systems have been replaced this year.

 The newly built pool shed (12m2) houses the filtration system and Ph and salt controls, as well as some storage space.